mrgarvitoffice/LearnMint-Ai/README.md

 *   **User Authentication**: Secure and easy sign-up (Email/Password, Google) and sign-in (Email/Password, Anonymous).
 Your learning journey, personalized and protected by Firebase.
 *   **🧠 AI Content Generation Suite**:
+    *   **Unified Material Generation**: Enter any topic and LearnMint AI automatically generates:
-    *   **Topper Notes with AI Images**: Generate comprehensive, engaging, and well-structured study notes on *any* topic.
-Think top-student quality, complete with Markdown formatting, emojis, and **AI-generated images** embedded directly from `[VISUAL_PROMPT: ...]` placeholders!
+        *   **Comprehensive Notes**: Well-structured study notes with Markdown formatting, emojis, and AI-generated images embedded directly (from `[VISUAL_PROMPT: ...]` placeholders).
+        *   **30-Question Interactive Quiz**: Automatically created with multiple-choice and short-answer questions, varying difficulty, and detailed explanations.
+        *   **20 Engaging Flashcards**: For rapid review and memorization.
-    *   **AI Quiz Creator**: Instantly create multiple-choice and short-answer quizzes on demand, with varying difficulty levels and detailed explanations.
+    *   **Dedicated Quiz Creator**: Instantly create separate multiple-choice and short-answer quizzes on demand for any topic.
-    *   **AI Flashcard Factory**: Quickly produce sets of flashcards for rapid review and memorization.
+    *   **Dedicated Flashcard Factory**: Quickly produce standalone sets of flashcards.
-    *   **Contextual Content Generation**: After generating notes, easily create quizzes or flashcards *directly from that note content* with dedicated buttons.
 *   **🔬 Custom Test Creation Lab**: Take control!
 Build tailored tests based on single or multiple topics (including recent studies), set difficulty, number of questions, custom notes, and even timers (overall and per-question).
 *   **🤖 Interactive AI Chatbot - "Kazuma"**: Your witty, sometimes reluctant, but always helpful AI companion.
 Ask Kazuma anything, engage in small talk, or even request a (text-based) song!
 Supports voice input and user image uploads for interactive fun.
 *   **📐 Precision Toolkit - Calculator & Converter**: A powerful scientific calculator for all your mathematical needs, plus a comprehensive unit converter (Length, Temperature, Weight/Mass, Volume, Area, Speed) with calculation history.
 *   **📰 Daily News Digest**: Stay informed with the latest news from around the globe.
 Filter by country, state/region, city, and general categories, powered by Newsdata.io.
 *   **📚 Resource Library**:
     *   Explore a curated catalog of OpenStax textbooks (links to external site).
-    *   Seamlessly search Google Books and YouTube for more in-depth resources.
+    *   Seamlessly search Google Books (with voice input) and YouTube (with voice input) for more in-depth resources.
     *   Enjoy a "Math Fact of the Day" to keep your brain sharp!
 *   **🎮 LearnMint Arcade**: Sharpen your mind while having fun!
     *   **Definition Challenge**: Test your vocabulary by guessing terms from their definitions, with hints and streak scoring.